 |Page tools: Print Page Print All RSS Search this Product|

-The table below includes the key public sector aggregates for the September quarter 2017 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
-The key figures shown include Government Final Consumption Expenditure for general government and Gross Fixed Capital Formation for general government and public corporations, seasonally adjusted in current prices and chain volume terms.
-The contribution to GDP of the key public sector aggregates are also included.
+The table below includes the key public sector aggregates for the December quarter 2019 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
+The key figures shown include Government Final Consumption Expenditure for total general government and Gross Fixed Capital Formation for total general government and total public corporations, seasonally adjusted in current prices and chain volume terms.

-In seasonally adjusted chain volume terms in the September quarter 2017:
+In seasonally adjusted chain volume terms compared with the previous quarter:

 This release presents quarterly government finance statistics on an accrual accounting basis.
-Tables 1 through 12 are presented in GFS operating statement format for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.
-Tables 13 and 14 are presented in GFS balance sheet format for the general government sector.
+All tables presented are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.

 Detailed quarterly GFS are released for the current financial year only, other than in the September quarter, when the quarters of the previous financial year are presented.
-Balance sheet data will be added incrementally each quarter through the 2017-18 financial year.
 Users requiring data for earlier periods should consult the annual publication Government Finance Statistics, Australia (cat. no. 5512.0).
-The latest issue (2015-16) was released on 27 April 2017.
+The latest issue (2017-18) was released on 29 April 2019.

 Government Finance Statistics are part of the broader suite of macroeconomic accounts produced by the ABS.
 They share their basic concepts with the National Accounts and Balance of Payments.
 The conceptual framework is agreed internationally and published by the International Monetary Fund.
 Macroeconomic statistics are compiled to enable macroeconomic analysis and the standards may differ from accounting standards in some regards.